lawsie/guizero/docs-src/docs/blocking.md

 app.display()
 ```

 The line of code `app.display()` doesn't just display the app - it enters an **infinite event loop** which is watching and waiting for events to happen on the GUI.
-Events include things like the user clicking on a button, moving a slider, typing in a text box etc. No code written after this line will ever execute because the event loop is infinite.
+Events include things like the user clicking on a button, moving a slider, typing in a text box etc. No code written after this line will execute until the application is closed.

 ### Example